fruitbox12/corefarm/README.md

 If everything is ok, server will accept it and add to its queue.
 That's it.

+*Currently, you can find client log files in path/to/client/temp/job-id.*

 ### \*Current known issues\*

 **These issues are high priority for fixing in next releases:**
-* Server doesn't store any tasks status; they're restarted every time server is started.
+* Server doesn't store task status (e.g. 'completed'); they're restarted every time server is started.
 * To remove a job from server you have to manually delete its files on server's database folder and restart it.
-* Client's cache files also have to be manually cleaned.
+* Client accumulates cache files, eating up disk storage; they have to be manually removed.
 * Server doesn't disconnect unresponsive clients.

 ## Development